 “…[Hillary Clinton] spent the summer of 1969 working her way across Alaska…sliming salmon in a fish cannery…”

 You know how comedies mock art films with actors stiffly reciting dialog with long pauses between lines?
-This is that movie.
-It’s difficult to determine whether Timlin’s aggravated rigidity is intentional in her portrayal of her subject or if she just can’t act.
+When I’m a Moth is that movie.
+It’s difficult to determine whether Timlin’s aggravated rigidity is intentional or if she just can’t act.
 Kayama keeps his sulk factor turned up to Robert Pattinson eleven and doesn’t budge.
-They have long boring conversations about nothing, and neither of them has enough personality or likeability to make anyone care.
-There isn’t even any artful nudity to make it appeal on that level.
+They have long, boring conversations about nothing, and neither of them has enough personality or likeability to make the audience care.
+There isn’t even any artful nudity to make it appealing on that level.
 You’re better off stubbing your toe on a door frame because at least then you’ll feel something.

 When I’m a Moth screened at the 2019 San Francisco Film Festival.

 "…beautiful photography.
 The shots are so well-composed they rope you in..."